davebenson/doom4-walkthrough/README.md

 Exit through the upper down in this area and you'll immediately run into the Blue Keycard holder (a corpse).
 Take the keycard.

+At this point, 2 Hell Knights will spawn far away.
+First is back at the door you opened with the yellow keycard.
+He is quiet and may surprise you.
+The second Hell Knight spawns near the field drone at the beginning of the level.
+(These will not respawn if you die.)

 Drop down to the area where you "found" the Yellow Keycard.
 This is a good time to get SECRET 3.6, COLLECTIBLE 3.2, "Possessed Engineer Model, Vaultguy".
 Look for the 3 streams of molten metal.
 Get onto the walkway in front of them, and look straight down to see a little landing just inches above the molten metal.
 Jump onto this platform and look for the doll.